 We highly recommend not pulling over onto the verges of the roads as this causes damage and erosion, not using passing spaces as parking, and instead, to wait until there’s a proper parking space for you to safely stop.
 This will be much safer for you, and other vehicles.
 We do get that there are incredible sights that are going to tempt you to stop, but please do so safely and legally!

 5. Plan Your Accommodation Now

-Our last tip regarding the North Coast 500 is to plan your accommodation well in advance.
+Another tip regarding the North Coast 500 is to plan your accommodation well in advance.
 The popularity of the route means that many accommodations book out, sometimes months in advance, and you don’t want to spend your time hunting for somewhere to sleep.

-Our advice is to take a look at the very detailed NC500 accommodation guide that Jess has put together, and start booking your lodging as soon as you can.
+If you’d like specific accommodation recommendations, take a look at the very detailed NC500 accommodation guide that Jess has put together, and start booking your lodging as soon as you can.